Finitary relation

-The non-negative integer n giving the number of "places" in the relation is called the arity, adicity or degree of the relation.
+The non-negative integer n that gives the number of "places" in the relation is called the arity, adicity or degree of the relation.
 A relation with n "places" is variously called an n-ary relation, an n-adic relation or a relation of degree n.
 Relations with a finite number of places are called finitary relations (or simply relations if the context is clear).
 It is also possible to generalize the concept to infinitary relations with infinite sequences.